Bringing your family to Japan

-* If you want to bring your civil partner, then your partner comes to Japan as a tourist and tries to change from a tourist to “ Designated Activity “.
-Although this was officially announced by the Ministry of Justice on October, 2013 there aren’t many cases that this type of visa has been granted, so if you are thinking of bringing your civil partner, you need to prepare a lot in advance.
+* If you are the same sex married couple, and thinking of bringing your same sex spouse, then he / she comes to Japan as a tourist first and tries to change from a tourist to “ Designated Activity “.
+This was officially announced by the Ministry of Justice on October, 2013 but not many people are aware of the process.
+I have dealt with the many same sex married couples, so if you would like to know more, please read this page and contact to us.

 * For people who hold a “ Designated Activity “ visa, not all of them can bring their family.
 It depends on what kind of designated activities they are engaged in. ( Therefore, you should look into the case individually.)